Josh-Powlison/showpony/readme.md

 ## How heavy is Showpony?

 Uncompressed it's less than 200 KB.
-BUT not counting the license and fonts I added in, it's less than 55 KB.
+BUT not counting the license and fonts I added in, it's less than 45 KB.
 You can whittle it down quite a bit from there still!
+Compressed the core engine is less than 25 KB.

 This will obviously go up as I add features, but it will also go down as I make it more performant.
 So it'll probably stay around that amount (until/unless I add more media support).